asdf-community/asdf-odo/README.md

 `asdf` itself does not support Windows officially, per [their FAQ](http://asdf-vm.com/learn-more/faq.html#faq).
 Running it on [Windows Subsystem for Linux (WSL) 2](https://docs.microsoft.com/en-us/windows/wsl/about) should work however, as written in [this blog](https://www.joshfinnie.com/blog/setting_up_wsl_with_asdf/).
 But this is not tested/supported.

-So if you already have `asdf` running on `WSL 2`, then you should be able to use this plugin as well.
+So if you already have `asdf` running on `WSL 2`, you should be able to use this plugin as well.

 ## How do I know what this plugin really does?